SilverServerT/LockControl/README.md

 ## Installation

-1. Copy the files to your Home Assistant `www` directory
+1. Copy the files to your Home Assistant configuration directory
-2. Set up the required entities in Home Assistant
+2. Configure the required entities in Home Assistant
-3. Configure the `config.js` file with your settings
+3. Set up the necessary automations
-4. Access the interface through your Home Assistant instance
+4. Configure the web interface

 ## Usage